Gutterballs (film)

-Gutterballs is a 2008 Canadian horror comedy film written and directed by Ryan Nicholson.
+Gutterballs is a 2008 Canadian slasher film written and directed by Ryan Nicholson.
 The plot is centered around two rival teams at a bowling alley, Xcalibur Bowling Centre, spending a night after-hours to play against one another.
-Following a planned sadistic rape against one of the teams members, everybody on both teams begins to get brutally killed one by one by an unknown killer the following night.
+Following a planned sadistic rape against one of the teams' members, everybody on both teams begins to get brutally killed one by one by an unknown killer the following night.

 As with the director's other work, the film is notoriously known for its crude, brutal and very violent kills.
 It is also known for its incredibly drawn-out and long rape introduction.

 Plot

 On January 1, 2008, at the Xcalibur Bowling Centre, a disco-themed bowling alley in Surrey, British Columbia, Egerton, the janitor, has allowed two groups of teenagers to bowl against one another after hours.
 After Steve and his friends Joey, Patrick, and A.J. harass Sam, a transgender woman, they are chastised by Jamie.
 A brawl then ensues between Steve's team and Jamie's.
 Lisa breaks up the fight by dropping a bowling ball on Steve's foot.
 Egerton tells the teenagers to leave and they can continue their tournament the following night.

 Having forgotten her purse, Lisa heads back in.
 Inside, Steve proceeds to violently rape her.
 Egerton, downstairs, is unable to hear the commotion.
 Afterwards, he leaves.
 A.J. rapes Lisa on the pool table, then Joey abuses her.
 Patrick, horrified, refuses to participate.
 Steve returns with a bowling pin and prepares to insert it into Lisa before Patrick intervenes.
 Steve retorts by giving Patrick the pin, making him do it.
 He refuses at first, but is coerced by Steve.
 The four leave her on the pool table, still naked.

 The following night, the two groups arrive at to continue.
 Steve is accompanied by Julia and Hannah.
 Jamie arrives with a traumatized Lisa.
 The teams begin, with Lisa leaving to the elevator.
 Patrick enters, apologizing.
 During the game, the players notice a mystery player on the scoreboard, BBK, but believe it is just a glitch.
 Dave meets Julia in the bar, and the two then makeout in the bathroom.
 The unknown killer exits one of the stalls while Dave and Julia are in the 69 position and suffocates them both.
-After this, two strikes appear next to BBK’s scoreboard in the form of a skull and crossbones.
+After this, two strikes appear next to BBK's scoreboard in the form of a skull and crossbones.